-This article was originally published on UrbanTurf in early 2014, but we re-publish from time to time with updated links to remind readers of the homebuyer programs available in Virginia.
+This article was originally published on UrbanTurf years ago, but we re-publish it from time to time with updated links to remind readers of the homebuyer programs available in Virginia.

 Over the last month, UrbanTurf has re-published articles that look at programs in DC and Maryland that help buyers defray the costs of buying a home.
 This week, we check out similar programs for those looking to buy in Virginia.

 Virginia Housing Development Authority Loans: This statewide program offers several options to help eligible buyers afford a house.
 The loans have low, fixed rates, and one program also helps cover down payment and closing costs for those that qualify.

 Virginia Individual Development Account (VIDA): Some first-time homebuyers may qualify for Virginia’s IDA program, available to income-qualified people who are saving up for a big expense, including a down payment on a house.
 The VIDA program is particularly good in comparison to other area IDAs; it matches $8 for every $1 a participant deposits, up to $4,000.
 But the program has strict income limits, so check them out before moving forward with this option.